The History of Packaging

-4. Wood- A hollowed out piece of wood may have been used with leaves or animal skin to construct a containing/storing device.
+4. Wood- A hollowed-out piece of wood may have been used with leaves or animal skin to construct a containing/storing device.

 Domesticated Village Packaging Advancements

-The increase of villages helped to bring about many advancements to advance the way of life.
+The increase in villages helped to bring about many advancements to advance the way of life.
 Many of these advancements spilled over into packaging technology.
 A variety of different materials were used to produce, transport, and store goods and products.
 The types of materials used varied depending on the geographical landscape each village was located in.
 Below is a list of packaging products used by early village settlers to better their way of life.

 1. Woven sacks and baskets made from a variety of plants depending on the geographical location of the village.

 3. Clay was shaped into a variety of containers and storage devices for dry goods and liquids.

 4. Animal skin was used to shape and form containers and storage devices.

 These materials and methods advanced the packaging industry and improved the quality of life for people living at the time.
 With these advancements, humans could store crops and food for the winter, protect food and goods from dangerous animals, and transport products to and from the village.
 Hundreds of years later, trade and the establishment of cities helped to make significant technological advancements in packaging.

 The rise of cities and trading brought about the exchange of goods and innovation.
 Supplies were made available to regions that had never been available before.
 The exchange of goods helped increase the quality of life, it also increased the sophistication of packaging materials and products.